platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

     `kubectl apply` command.

-1. Kubernetes orchestrator will take all the necessary steps to make the *active state* look like the desired state:
+1. Kubernetes orchestrator will take all the necessary steps to make the *active state* match the desired state:

     -   Schedule and reserve resources from the Kubernetes cluster upon which to run the resources necessary for the app.